Local Healthcare Worker Struggling To Get Second Dose Of COVID-19 Vaccine

 The healthcare worker received her first shot Jan.
 7 and said she has been trying to make an appointment for her second dose ever since but hasn’t been able to secure one because the county’s vaccination website has been overwhelmed with people trying to sign up.

-“When i got the first vaccine, they said don’t make it more than four days late,” she said.
-“So i’m trying to go online and set my appointment for the second vaccine and there’s nothing available.”
+“When I got the first vaccine, they said, ‘don’t make it more than four days late,'” Taylor told CBSLA.
+“So I’m trying to go online and set my appointment for the second vaccine and there’s nothing available.”

 Health experts initially suggested people get their second dose between 21 and 28 days after receiving the first dose, though the Centers for Disease Control and Prevention has since updated its recommendations, saying that it was fine to wait a few weeks longer.